adamparzi/Pokemon-Masters-Victory-Road/README.md

 # Pokemon Masters: Victory Road

 Pokemon Masters is the cumulative, solo final project in Professor Densmore's EC327 software engineering course.
-It uses fundamental OOP principles (Abstraction, Encapsulation, Inheritance, Polymorphism) to its fullest extent, while incorporating makefiles, state machine logic, and version control through Github.
+It uses fundamental OOP principles (Abstraction, Encapsulation, Inheritance, Polymorphism) to its fullest extent, while incorporating makefiles, state machine logic, and version control through git.

-Project assignment instructions are included as PDFs.
+PA4 is the second half of the base game, PA3.
+PA4 adds error-checking and subtle mechanics, such as pokemon movement in the brush.
+Specific details for the whole project can be found on the included project assignment instruction PDFs.

 How to Play:
 You are a Pokemon Trainer.
 You are trying to defeat the gyms but you need your Pokemon to